 The region has been a significant beneficiary of a more global and liberalised trade policy since the 1980s.
 Since then, Emerging Asia has enjoyed an average annual GDP growth rate of +7.3%6.

-Today, increased protectionism between the US and China such as the 2018-2019 trade war poses a short-term economic risk.
-This risk nevertheless is likely to be at least partly priced into local stock markets, while the longer-term strategic reasons for investing in the region remain intact.
-Despite trade tensions, Emerging Asia remains on track to deliver more than three times the growth rate of developed economies in the coming years.
-The region is now set to regain its status as the world's primary economic zone.
-As can be seen in Figure 2, this is nothing new - it is a return to the economic status quo up until the mid-19th century.
+Protectionism between the US and China remains a short-term economic risk.
+A Democrat Presidency is unlikely to see a full return to pre-2016 relations between the two countries.
+Markets nevertheless have learnt to live with trade tensions which are likely priced into local stock markets.
+The longer term strategic reasons for investing in the region remain intact.
+Emerging Asia remains on track to deliver more than three times the growth rate of developed economies in the coming years8.
+The region is now set to regain its status as the world’s primary economic zone, a return to the economic status quo up until the mid-19th century.

 Click the image to enlarge